Bicycle Safety Introduction

 Bicycling is a common means of transportation as well as an increasingly popular source of recreation, exercise, and sport.
 With more than 100 million bicycle owners, the popularity of bicycling has reached an all-time high.

-- Along with increased use of bicycles comes the risk of significant injuries.
-According to national statistics, more than 1.8 billion bicycle outings occur each year, resulting in nearly 580,000 visits to Emergency Departments.
-Injuries attributable to bicycling range from common abrasions, cuts, and bruises to broken bones, internal injuries, head trauma, and even death.
+Along with increased use of bicycles comes the risk of significant injuries.
+According to national statistics, more than 1.8 billion bicycle outings occur each year, resulting in nearly 515,000 visits to emergency departments.
+Injuries related to bicycling range from common abrasions, cuts, and bruises to broken bones, internal injuries, head trauma, and even death.

 Principles of Bicycle Safety

-- Proper supervision of younger riders is a prerequisite.
+Proper supervision of younger riders is a must .
 In fact, it is recommended that younger children ride only in enclosed areas.

-- Bicycle safety equipment: Early investment in safety equipment such as protective clothing and a helmet can prevent a significant number of injuries.
+Early investment in safety equipment such as protective clothing and a helmet can prevent a significant number of injuries.
+Proper equipment safety preparation include:

 - Helmets - Extremely important